shakey0/TestDrivingClasses/recipe_DiaryProject.md

         Parameters:
             title: a string containing the title
-            text: a text containing the contents
+            contents: a text containing the contents

         Returns:
             nothing